 For example, you wouldn’t use a heat pump too often in Phoenix, Arizona, but just a hundred or so miles away in Flagstaff, you might freeze if you don’t!
 The people living in Flagstaff will get a shorter lifespan from their heat pumps since they’re using them much more often.

-Glasco Heating & Air states that heat pumps last about 15 years on average.
-With proper maintenance, you’ll be able to increase that estimate by quite a bit.
-In fact, it’s not rare to see a house that gets between 20 to 25 years of top-notch usage from their heat pump.
+Glasco Heating & Air states that average heat pumps last about 15 years.
+With proper maintenance, you can increase that estimate by quite a bit.
+It’s not rare to see a house that gets between 20 to 25 years of top-notch usage from its heat pump.

-In short, heat pumps are designed to last for 15 years, but your maintenance routines (or lack thereof) can and will directly impact the longevity of the unit.
-Small cleanings and following the recommendations above will be the best course of action.
+In short, heat pumps are designed to last for 15 years, but your maintenance routines (or lack thereof) can and will directly impact the unit’s longevity.
+Small cleaning and following the recommendations above will be the best action.

 Conclusion

 Heat pumps are used by millions of homeowners and renters around the world every day.
-They’re sometimes used for comfort, while other people quite literally need them to survive.
-By following the suggestions throughout this article, you’ll prevent your heat pump from having a shortened life.
+They’re sometimes used for comfort, while others need them to survive.
+Following the suggestions throughout this article will prevent your heat pump from having a shortened life.

 Here’s a quick recap of the post:

-- Small repairs including clogged filters, frozen coils, and blocked vents can be the reason that your heat pump isn’t working as it should.
+• Small repairs, including clogged filters, frozen coils, and blocked vents, can be why your heat pump isn’t working as it should.

-- If you’re not familiar with electrical work, call a professional to get a quote and possibly a warranty.
+• If you’re unfamiliar with electrical work, call a professional for a quote and a warranty.

 Sources